๐ŸŒ Your knowledge portal

 ๐Ÿ’ก Curiosities #

-2. Speed: Modern systems identify in <1 second
+2. Speed: Modern facial recognition systems can identify individuals in less than one second.

-4. China: 200+ million cameras with facial recognition
+4. China: Over 200 million cameras equipped with facial recognition technology are deployed across the country.

-5. Twins: Advanced systems can differentiate with 95%+ accuracy
+5. Twins: Advanced systems can differentiate between identical twins with over 95% accuracy.

-7. Animals: Technology adapted to identify pets and wild animals
+7. Animals: The technology has been adapted to identify pets and wildlife.

-8. Deepfakes: Arms race between creation and detection
+8. Deepfakes: There is an ongoing arms race between the creation of deepfakes and the development of detection technologies.

-9. Emotions: Systems can detect 7 basic emotions
+9. Emotions: Some systems can detect up to seven basic emotions.

 ๐ŸŽฏ Conclusion #